-- The social sections (gender, occupations etc.) should be assessed more detailed; - The project should clarify the scope of these frameworks (available projects or potential projects, inside or outside of plants' boundaries, environment safeguard and social assessment etc.); - The project should update new regulations on environmental protection and clean technologies; - The World Bank should facilitate projects' public consultations and monitoring to be more effectively and strictly.
-For example: budget for public consultation, independent monitoring consultants;
+- The frameworks (project classification, occupations, ethnic minority, resettlement, compensation etc.) should be assessed more detailed; - The project should clarify the scope of these frameworks (available projects or potential projects, inside or outside of plants' boundaries, environment safeguard and social assessment etc.); - The project should update new regulations on environmental protection and clean technologies; - PMB should negotiate with WB about harmonizes interest rate.
+PFIs also expected to reduce interest rates, to offset the costs. - It is necessary to improve capacity for appraisal staffs of PFIs. - Clarify the rules and procedures when a default occurs.
+In this case, what is the standard for being guaranteed with loans?